 Daniel had nearly everything ready to go.
-His staff was formed and getting the station geared up; Christians in different cities were applying for FM radio frequencies to form the network; he had the money he needed to pay for a satellite channel; and he had the legal organization needed to do broadcasting.
-Now all he needed was for Express A to go online.
+The staff was formed and getting the station geared up; Christians in different cities were applying for FM radio frequencies to form the network; he had the money needed to pay for a satellite channel; and now possessed the legal organization needed to do broadcasting.
+All that was needed at this stage was for EXPRESS A to go online.

 Shortly after the conference, Russian news agencies reported the explosion of a rocket launch in Kazakhstan.
 ITAR-Tass reported the Russian Space Agency's announcement of the total loss of the EXPRESS A satellite.
 As Daniel heard the news, he saw his network also go up in smoke.
-There was no replacement for Express, and other satellites simply were not viable or affordable.
+There was no replacement for EXPRESS, and other satellites simply were not viable or affordable.
 He contacted Chicago and his partners with the news.
 It seemed he had prepared an operation with no place to go.
-He needed another miracle if God was willing.
-Who could know that a friendly gesture between American and Russian space engineers would result in Dan's rescue?
+Daniel needed another miracle if God was willing.
+Who could know that a friendly gesture between American and Russian space engineers would be the hand of God providing Daniel's rescue?

-Not long after the Express fiasco, news reports announced the results of a partnership between Lockheed Martin, the US Defense contractor, and Intersputnik, the Russian state satellite company.
-The partnership would result in the launch of a new telecommunications platform, with high power transmit capability in the KU band that could provide digital direct to home satellite broadcasts across 11 time zones of Russia and the former Soviet Union, to satellite antennas as small as 90 centimeters!
+Not long after the EXPRESS fiasco, news reports announced the results of a partnership between Lockheed Martin--the US Defense contractor-- and Intersputnik, the Russian state satellite company.
+The partnership would result in the launch of a new telecommunications platform, with high power transmit capability in the KU frequency band that could provide digital direct to home satellite broadcasts across 11 time zones of Russia and the former Soviet Union, to satellite antennas as small as 90 centimeters!

-The moment Dan found out about it, he realized that God had provided an even better solution than he could dream of.
-His network plan assumed using a low power C-band satellite, requiring large antennas that would only be practical for radio stations relying on a network feed.
+The moment Daniel found out about it, he realized God had provided an even better solution than previously thought possible.
+His network plan assumed using a low power C-band satellite, requiring very large antennas that would only be practical for radio stations relying on a network audio feed.
 If what Lockheed Martin said was true, this would be the very first time in Russian history that a commercial, high power, KU band satellite signal would be available throughout the country.
-The potential seemed limitless: it would be possible to not only serve radio stations, but with such a small antenna, anyone, anywhere in Russia could get New Life Radio in perfect digital stereo.
-And the cost of a satellite system was under \$180, a price affordable for any home.
+The potential seemed limitless: it would be possible to not only serve radio stations, but with such a small antenna, anyone, anywhere in Russia could get New Life Radio in perfect digital stereo!
+And the cost of a satellite system was under \$180, a price affordable for any home!

-All of a sudden, everything had changed.
+All of a sudden, everything had changed!
 The means for getting the Gospel in practically every community using this LMI-1 satellite and cheap receiving equipment was now more possible than ever.
 New Life Radio would not just be a radio network with affiliates; every home in Russia could become an affiliate, not even needing a local radio station to transmit the station's signal.
-Fortunately for everyone involved, the Proton rockets lifting the LMI bird worked perfectly, and Lockheed Martin proudly announced the successful launch of their new endeavor with the Russians.
-LMI was ready: now Dan needed to find a way to connect to it--and get this ministry finally off the ground.
+Fortunately for everyone involved, the Proton rockets sending LMI into orbit worked perfectly, and Lockheed Martin proudly announced the successful launch of their new endeavor with the Russians.
+LMI was ready: now Daniel needed to find a way to connect to it--and get this ministry finally off the ground.

-COVERAGE AREA FOR NEW LIFE RADIO VIA LMI-1
+COVERAGE AREA FOR NEW LIFE RADIO

+Over the LMI-1 satellite

-Northern I 40-49dBW
+Northern | 40-49dBW

-New Life Radio available in digital stereo via satellite using small antennas and simple free to air satellite receivers (signal from Germany to Japan)
+New Life Radio available in digital stereo via satellite using small antennas and simple free to air satellite receivers (signal coverage from Germany to Japan)